LabAnalyst X

 When using manual or interactive scaling it's important to remember that the SAME scaling constraints will apply to all segments of the channel -- regardless of what data they contain.
 Manual scaling is switched off (and Normal scaling is switched on) whenever a new file is loaded.

-Note: When you perform a baseline correction on a manually-scaled channel (either 'regular' manual scaling or interactive scaling), the scaling mode is automatically reset to 'HIGH RESOLUTION' mode.
+• When you perform a baseline correction on a manually-scaled channel (either 'regular' manual scaling or interactive scaling), scaling is automatically reset to 'HIGH RESOLUTION' mode.
 This is because the baseline operation changes the position of the data, so manually-set limits are frequently completely outside the data range after baseline correction.

 These have the same action as described above, except that they reset the scaling defaults for all channels (not just the active channel).

 A channel selection window appears in the lower left (the button for the active channel is switched off).
-Select any or all of the available channels (shown at left, above), then click the 'Selection OK' button.
-A scaling mode window appears (at right, above).
+Select any or all of the available channels, then click the'custom' or 'Done' button.

 • Whether the overlay appears only on the present plot area, or whether all subsequent plot areas (different channels or different screenfulls) also show overlays.
 To switch this option off, go to overlay selection again.